unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

       }

 So to move to the **north** you can use *north* or *up* word, but you can add as many as you wish, or translate in another language.
 Remember you can translate just the square brackets contents.

+# Action Section

+This section define the action verb with the words you can use.

+      "actions": {
+          "catch": ["catch", "get", "grab", "take", "bring"],
+          "close": ["close"],
+          "describe": ["describe", "descr", "d", "examine", "look"],
+          "help": ["help", "h", "?"],
+          "inventory": ["inventory", "list", "i", "inv"],
+          "open": ["open"],
+          "pull": ["pull"],
+          "push": ["push", "press", "p"],
+          "quit": ["exit", "x", "quit", "bye", "b", "q", "\\q"], "use_verb": ["use"],
+          "use_with": ["with", "in", "on", "into", "inside", "over"] }

+**catch** let you collect items from rooms.
+So you can use the words:

+  * catch;
+  * get;
+  * grab;
+  * take;
+  * bring.

+**use_with** is not an action verb, but is the word that let you use two items together: *use item1 with item2*.

+# Text Section

+It’s a list of sentences used in the game.
+You have in the game JSON file because you can translate it in another language.
+Of course the keys **has not to be translated**.
+And they are all sentences needed by the game engine for any game JSON file.
+Use always the example game JSON file to produce your own game.